jaulf/jaulf/README.md

 ### Hi there 👋

-## Howard Otuya - User Experience Designer and Web Developer ⚡
+## Howard Otuya - Product Designer and Web Developer ⚡

 Welcome to my GitHub profile!
 I'm Howard Otuya, a passionate User Experience (UX) designer and Web Developer based in Nigeria.